zimicjs/zimic/README.md

 #### Remote HTTP interceptors

-When the type of an interceptor is `remote`, Zimic uses a dedicated [interceptor server](#zimic-server) to handle requests.
-This opens up more possibilities for mocking, such as intercepting requests from multiple applications and running the interceptor server on a different machine.
+When an interceptor is `remote`, Zimic uses a dedicated local [interceptor server](#zimic-server) to handle requests.
+This opens up more possibilities for mocking, such as handling requests from multiple applications.
 It is also more robust because it uses a regular HTTP server and does not depend on local interception algorithms.

 When to use `remote`:

 - **Testing**: If you _do not_ run your application in the same process as your tests.
 When using Cypress, Playwright, or other end-to-end testing tools, this is generally the case because the test runner and the application run in separate processes.
-This might also happen in more complex setups with Jest, Vitest and other test runners, such as testing a backend server running in another process, terminal, or machine.
+This might also happen in more complex setups with unit and integration test runners, such as testing a server that is running in another process, terminal, or machine.
-- **Development**: If you want your mocked responses to be accessible from outside the process that created them.
+- **Development**: If you want your mocked responses to be accessible by other processes in your local network (e.g. browser, app, `curl`) .
 A common scenario is to create a mock server along with a script to apply the mocks.
-After started, the server can be accessed from any other application (e.g. browser) and return mock responses.
+After started, the server can be accessed by other applications and return mock responses.

 Our [Playwright](./examples/README.md#playwright) and [Next.js App Router](./examples/README.md#nextjs) examples use
 remote interceptors.